rashmod/monte-carlo-sim/flow.md

-p5, p95, average and median annual returns, probability of loss probability of loss of purchasing power median, p5 and worst drawdown volatility of annualized returns sharpe ratio
+p5, p95, average and median annual returns, probability of loss probability of loss of purchasing power median, p5 and worst max drawdown drawdown duration volatility of annualized returns sharpe ratio